 Encourage Foreign and Mother-Tongue languages

 Cutting foreign language provision in schools is a regressive policy and it is time to move away from ‘everyone speaks English’ attitudes that perpetuate an image of superiority.
-Roughly only 25% of people in the UK can have a basic discussion in a foreign language compared to 90% in the Netherlands and Sweden.18 Furthermore, less than a quarter of all British state schools offer languages as compulsory GCSE subjects whilst the majority private schools offer this.19 Languages significantly impact social mobility and widen employment opportunities, therefore this divide perpetuates socio-economic disparity.
+Roughly only 25% of people in the UK can have a basic discussion in a foreign language compared to 90% in the Netherlands and Sweden.18 Furthermore, less than a quarter of all British state schools offer languages as compulsory GCSE subjects whilst the majority of private schools offer this.19 Languages significantly impact social mobility and widen employment opportunities, therefore this divide perpetuates socio-economic disparity.
 The lack of attention paid to teaching foreign languages crucially misses an opportunity to aid positive inter-cultural relations and further strengthen Britain’s multicultural society.

 Alongside boosting student’s employability, Raluca Pop points out, learning a foreign language implies being able to competently communicate in various cultural and linguistic contexts, extremely relevant considering Britain’s multicultural makeup, and therefore on a practical level such an approach encourages heightened contact between people from different backgrounds.20 Language is also a tool that encourages and inspires people to engage with the target language’s wider culture including food and history.
 Thus, languages offer a positive way to promote engagement with other cultures – the more we know of each other, the less we fear.
 Therefore a GCSE in a foreign language should be made compulsory in all British secondary schools.